Pagoda Snail (Brotia pagodula)

 When people compare tower cap snail vs nerite snail, the main difference is role: nerites are often chosen as specialist algae eaters, while Giant Tower Caps offer a larger presence and broader scavenging behaviour.
 In tower cap snail vs mystery snail comparisons, the Giant Tower Cap is usually a better fit for aquarists who want a more rugged, less plant-bothering species.
 In tower cap snail vs ramshorn snail discussions, the Giant Tower Cap wins on size and visual impact, while ramshorns are easier for very small tanks.

-If you are actively looking to buy Giant Tower Cap Snail UK, buy tower cap snail UK, order Giant Tower Cap Snail online UK, or compare Giant Tower Cap Snail price UK with other species, compatibility should be part of the decision.
+If you are actively looking to buy Giant Tower Cap Snail UK, buy tower cap snail UK, order Giant Tower Cap Snail online UK, or compare the Giant Tower Cap Snail price UK with other species, compatibility should be part of the decision.
 This is a display snail first and a clean-up helper second, so choose tank mates that let it behave naturally.

 Always quarantine new arrivals for 2-4 weeks before adding them to a display tank.
 This is especially important when mixing snails from different sources, as it reduces the risk of parasites, hitchhikers, and sudden stress from mismatched water chemistry.